mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 });
 ```

 Now at this point, we're going to kick off some *async* work.
 You may access a *database* or call up a *web service*, or start a *timer*, or any kind of *asynchronous operation*.
+So here, we're going to have some *async* work.
+Eventually, when that *async* work completes, we should either have a *value*, or an *error*.
+If there is a *value*, we want to return that to the consumers of that *Promise*.
+So somewhere in the code, we're going to consume that *Promise*.
+Because that *Promise* object

 > So, when creating a new *Promise*, we should pass a function with two parameters, *resolve and reject*.